-Finding a Doctor Who Treats Chronic Lyme: What to Look For
+Doctor Who Treats Chronic Lyme: What to Look For

 What Makes Chronic Lyme So Hard to Recognize?

-These chronic manifestations of Lyme disease can include:
+Common chronic manifestations include:

-- Fatigue that doesn’t improve with rest
+- Fatigue that does not improve with rest

 - Migratory joint or muscle pain